 1965 also was the start of the worst sequence of real stock returns in history.
 Stocks did not exceed their 1965 level, measured in real spending power, for 17 years.
 The MOST HORRIBLE sequence for combined stock and bond returns started in 1969: we nesteggers always use that worst case to determine our Safe Spending Rate (SSR%; see Chapter 2, Nest Egg Care [NEC].)

 5. The 39-year period from 1982 through 2020 is modest to low inflation.
 Inflation averaged 2.7% over this 39-year period.
-Inflation exceeded 6% in two of the 39 years but was sharply lower the next year.
+Inflation exceeded 6% in one of the 39 years.
 This is the longest period of modest to low inflation.
 Inflation in the last 13 years has averaged 1.8%.

 == What’s this mean? ==